rimvydascivilis/PortScanner/README.md

 # Port scanner
-## It uses go/net/http package to scan ports after scan it can generate nmap command and run it.
+## Port scanner uses go/net/http package to scan ports, after scan generates nmap command and runs.

 ## Usage
 ### 1. From the command line in the PortScanner directory, run the go build command to compile the code into an executable